 How to prepare your stall

-In addition to this, you should also consider things like the design of your stand and whether you need to get any banners, table covers or other merchandise printed.
+Also consider the design of your stand.
+Decide whether or not you need to get any banners, table covers or other merchandise printed, and order them as early as you can.
 It’s also important to market your stall early to ensure people know you will be there.
 One of the best ways to do this is through social media.

-As there will be many other stalls at the Christmas market, it’s important to make yours stand out.
-Consider what products you will feature to draw people in and whether you could hold any demonstrations or examples of how your products work to draw attention to your stall.
+As there will be many other stalls at the Christmas market, make yours stand out.
+Consider what products you will feature to draw people in and whether you could hold any demonstrations or examples of how your products work, to draw attention to your stall.
 Bright lighting is also a great way to invite people over as well as festive smells.

 Now that you’re clued up on Christmas fair ideas to sell, it’s time to spring into action booking your stand and preparing your festive gifts!
 Christmas markets are an incredibly exciting time and offer a huge opportunity for your small business, so make the most of them!